Craig-SA/CV-EdgeDetector/README.md

 # PCLVisualizer
 Exploring, learning Edge Detection methods, in Computer Vision, for image processing of building scenes.
 (PCL 1.11.1 , CMake 3.20.3 , GNU Make 4.3 , Ubuntu 21.04)

+Includes Build and Make files.

 Using the terminal, from the build folder, run ./PCLVisualizer -x where -x is any one of: